Iagalagana ritual figure

 Early 20th century

-The Mumuye used sculptures called Iagalagana in different rituals: the figures played a central role in ancestor worship and in curing ceremonies.
-They served as intercessors between the spirit world and that of men, and served as proof of the high status of the family that owned them.
+The Mumuye live in the foothills of the Shebshi Mountains near the banks of the Benue in eastern Nigeria.
+They used sculptures called Iagalagana in different rituals: the figures played a central role in ancestor worship and in curing ceremonies.
+Statues acted as intermediaries with the spirit world, contributing to bolster the status of the family that owned them.